 A courtship generally began with simple conversations.
 From this point, the couple might take a walk together, with a chaperone in attendance.
 The next step of a courtship could include spending time together at social events.
 If everything progressed well between the lady and gentleman, they would become engaged.
 During the engagement period, couples were allowed to hold hands and take unchaperoned walks and carriage rides.
 Although an engaged couple could spend time together in a private parlor or sitting room, the gentleman had to leave before dark.
 Any deviations from these rules could ruin a woman's reputation beyond repair.
 After marrying, the Victorian woman focused all of her attentions on fulfilling her duties as a wife and mother.

 When Queen Victoria assumed the throne, dramatic fashion changes followed almost immediately.
 The ostentatious styles that had been popular became less showy.
 Instead of flouncy sleeves and hoops under skirts, styles were narrower.
 Corsets and tight bodices were common.
 However, the purpose of the corsets was not one of fashion.
 The common belief of the day was that corsets were important for maintaining posture and keeping the internal organs aligned properly.
 Hairstyles also became simpler.
 Women tended to wear their hair long, parted in the center, possibly with ringlets.
-A chignon at the base of the neck was a popular style.
+A chignon at the base of the neck was a popular style and perfume applied to the area behind the ears and at the base of the throat complemented the looks.

 Daytime clothing styles featured high necklines, while evening wear may have shown a little more skin.
 It was considered daring for a women to show her ankles.
 Women tended to change outfits frequently during the day, with different dresses being required for different activities.
 Women would wear one dress for visiting and another dress for receiving visitors.
 A specific dress was needed for walking, riding, traveling, or attending balls.